Alincthun

 Alincthun ([alɛ̃ktœ̃]) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 Geography

 A small farming commune comprising 12 hamlets, some 10 mi east of Boulogne, at the junction of the D238e2 and the D137 roads.
 The river Liane flows through the village.

 Population

+Transport

+The Chemin de fer de Boulogne à Bonningues (CF de BB) opened a station serving Le Wast and Alincthun on 22 April 1900.
+Passenger services were withdrawn on 31 December 1935.
+They were reinstated in November 1942.
+The CF de BB closed in 1948.